-- 18. The above calculation is only an approximation and omits an incentive factor.
+- 19. The above calculation is only an approximation and omits an incentive factor.
 The ICASA New Model allows for an incentive factor.
-According to the World Bank Regulation Handbook, an incentive factor (IF) can add anywhere between 0.5% to 1% to the value of X. Therefore, allowing for incentive effects in the approximation method results in a value of X between 3.25% and 3.75%. - 19.ICASA therefore proposes X=3.5% i.e. 2.75 + 0.75 where 2.75 is as calculated above and 0.75 is the incentive factor (IF). - 20.
+According to the World Bank Regulation Handbook, an incentive factor (IF) can add anywhere between 0.5% to 1% to the value of X. Therefore, allowing for incentive effects in the approximation method results in a value of X between 3.25% and 3.75%. - 20.ICASA therefore proposes X=3.5% i.e. 2.75 + 0.75 where 2.75 is as calculated above and 0.75 is the incentive factor (IF). - 21.
 ICASA would like to emphasise that its modified assumptions in the New Model have taken account of Telkom's comments.
 In particular, the expected efficiency gain has been reduced substantially from an approximate 4.5% p.a. to 3.75% p.a. (a 28% reduction).
-The lower figure used is consistent with observations in other jurisdictions and has been applied widely elsewhere.
+The lower figure used is consistent with observations in other jurisdictions and has been applied widely elsewhere. - 22.
+By responding to observations and comments received from Telkom and other interested parties, ICASA has reformulated its price control model.
+ICASA has also calculated X using an alternative approximation method which is recommended by the World Bank for Developing Countries Regulators.
+ICASA proposes a new value for X= 3.5%.

-pp. 4-24 op. cit.
+8 pp. 4-24 op. cit.